bcai/Gravitation/README.md

 ### Canvas Rendering

-![canvas-rendering]

 The HTML `<canvas>` element is used to draw the gravitational objects in this simulator.
 The objects are redrawn and rendered every 20 milliseconds, resulting in the awesome animations that can be seen on the webpage.

+![canvas-rendering]

-The canvas itself will dynamically resize according to the size of the page, using a resize event listener.
+In addition, the canvas itself will dynamically resize according to the size of the page, using a resize event listener.

 Objects moving around the page must have collision detection.
 If the objects collide with one another, the larger mass will swallow up the smaller.